Gaurav0/Universal-LPC-Spritesheet-Character-Generator/PERFORMANCE_PROFILING.md

 - When disabled: **zero overhead** (all methods early-return)
 - When enabled: <1ms per operation (minimal impact)

-## Next Steps

-After identifying bottlenecks with the profiler:

-1. **If image loading is slow (>60% of time)**:
-   - Consider sprite atlases
-   - Implement HTTP/2 preloading
-   - Use ImageBitmap API

-2. **If drawing is slow (>60% of time)**:
-   - Implement OffscreenCanvas + Web Workers
-   - Optimize canvas operations
-   - Reduce composite layers

-3. **If DOM updates are slow**:
-   - Debounce filter operations
-   - Use virtual scrolling for long lists
-   - Optimize jQuery selectors

-4. **If memory is growing**:
-   - Implement image cache eviction
-   - Dispose unused canvas contexts
-   - Profile with Chrome Memory tab

 ## Troubleshooting

 ### "profiler is not defined"